 Foreign estates (as defined in §7701(a)(31)(A)).

-Observation: Although the exclusion of grantor trusts from the application of §1411 at the trust level may seem intuitive, it was explicitly excluded from application of §1411 in the regulations for several reasons.
-First, the regulation ensures that many business-type grantor trusts are excluded from §1411.
-For example, the rule removed rabbi trusts, fixed investment trusts described in Reg. §301.7701-4(c), liquidating trusts described in Reg. §301.7701-4(d), and environmental remediation trusts described in Reg. §301.7701-4(e) from having a net investment income tax liability.
-Second, various court opinions and pieces of IRS guidance over the last several decades have indicated an unwillingness to adopt taxpayers’ arguments that §671 only applies to Chapter 1 in situations where taxpayers have assigned §1402-generating businesses to grantor trusts in an effort to avoid the self-employment taxes imposed by Chapter 2.
-See Notice 97-24; Olsen-Smith v.
-Commissioner, T.C.
-Memo 2008-275 (economic substance); Linmar Property Mgmt.
-Trust v.
-Commissioner, T.C.
-Memo 2008-219 (sham & economic substance); Richardson v.
-Commissioner, T.C.
-Memo 2006-069 (sham trust); CIM Trust v.
-Commissioner, T.C.
-Memo 2001-172 (economic substance).
-See also Markosian v.
-Commissioner, 73 T.C.
-1235 (1980) (four factors relevant to economic substance); Zmuda v.
-Commissioner, 79 T.C.
-714 (1982) (general sham trust).
-As noted above, the courts and IRS appear to have arrived at this conclusion by employing judicial doctrines such as 'sham' and 'economic substance,' but not through an interpretation of §671 as encompassing Code sections outside of Chapter 1.

 B. Nongrantor Trusts and Estates

 1. Overview

 Section 1411(a)(2) provides that, in the case of an estate or trust, the tax under §1411 is imposed on the lesser of (A) the undistributed net investment income of the estate or trust for the tax year, or (B) the excess (if any) of the adjusted gross income (as defined in §67(e)) for the tax year, over the dollar amount at which the highest tax bracket in §1(e) begins for such tax year.
 Thus, similar to the computation for individuals, the tax is imposed on the lesser of two amounts.
 The definition of net investment income for estates or trusts (provided in §1411(c)(1) and Reg. §1.1411-4) is the same definition that applies to individuals.